TL;DR

 Introduction

-As a product scales, DevOps stops being a background function and becomes your delivery system.
+AAs a product scales, DevOps stops being a background function and becomes your delivery system.
 If you want a deeper foundation before deciding whether to buy or build, here is a practical breakdown of what DevOps in software development actually means and how it changes release velocity and reliability.
+Teams that need help evaluating gaps, priorities, and the right operating model can also use DevOps consulting services to bring more structure to CI/CD, infrastructure, observability, and release reliability.

 If deployments feel riskier, incident response is reactive, and the cloud bill keeps rising without clear ownership, you are already paying for DevOps problems.
 Just in the form of delays, downtime, and engineering distraction.